DIY Russian Doll Craft

-This easy tutorial shows you how to create your own Matryoshka style dolls to using polymer clay and pull tabs from any can in your recycling bin.
+This easy tutorial shows you how to create your own Matryoshka-style dolls using polymer clay and pull tabs from any can in your recycling bin.
 Your completed and decorated dolls can then be used as charms for a necklace or bracelet, as a colorful pin or brooch, as a key chain, or as a fun and cheerful figurine.

 There are a lot of fancy tools you can buy to use with polymer clay.
 I prefer to keep my tools simple so that anyone can follow my tutorials.
 You may find other items around your home that you can use for working with polymer clay, but here are the tools I used:

-- an X-acto knife or pen knife for cutting your clay
+- X-Acto knife or pen knife for cutting your clay

-- a rolling pin* or dowel to use as a rolling pin
+- Rolling pin* or dowel to use as a rolling pin

-- a dull pencil or ball point pen to draw in details
+- Dull pencil or ballpoint pen to draw in details

-*Note: Do not use items or tools that you will later use to eat or prepare food with when working with polymer clay.
+*Important Note: Do not use items or tools that you will later use to eat or prepare food when working with polymer clay.

-4. Use your X-acto knife or pen knife to cut the clay around your pull tab.
-Leave a border around your pull tab that is about an 1/8 of an inch wide and mimics the shape of a Matryoshka doll.
+Step 4.
+Use your X-Acto knife or pen knife to cut the clay around your pull tab.
+Leave a border around your pull tab that is about 1/8th of an inch wide and mimics the shape of a Matryoshka doll.
 You may want to make your border slightly wider on the bottom to give your doll a rounded shape.

 You may also want to make your border a little wider at the top for space to put a hole if you choose to use your dolls as charms or a key chain.

-6. If you want to use your doll as a jewelry charm or key chain, take the end of a ball point pen or some other item and punch a hole in the top center of the border of your doll.
+Step 6.
+If you want to use your doll as a jewelry charm or key chain, take the end of a ballpoint pen or some other item and punch a hole in the top center of the border of your doll.

-10. Push this larger ball into the remaining opening until it is filled completely and overlapping the edges slightly.
+Step 10.
+Push this larger ball into the remaining opening until it is filled completely and overlap the edges slightly.
 Again, you can decide whether you want this space to remain rounded or if you want to flatten the body.

 There are a few easy ways to create flower decorations for your Matryoshka dolls.

-1. To make a petal type flower, roll a small oval of clay and place it on your doll's body.
-Then take your X-acto knife or a stiff piece of paper and press a seam going down the length of your flower petal.
+- To make a petal-type flower, roll a small oval of clay and place it on your doll's body.
+Then take your X-Acto knife or a stiff piece of paper and press a seam going down the length of your flower petal.

-3. Roll a small ball of clay in a complimentary color and push it gently into the center of your petals.
+- Roll a small ball of clay in a complementary color and push it gently into the center of your petals.

 Another type of flower to use to decorate your doll is a simple round flower.

-2. Take your X-acto knife or stiff paper and make two or three crossing line indentations across your ball as if you were cutting a pizza.
+- Take your X-Acto knife or stiff paper and make two or three crossing line indentations across your ball as if you were cutting a pizza.

 You can also use stamps to decorate your flowers.

-1. Make 5 or 6 small balls of clay and place them in a circle on your doll's body.
+- Make five or six small balls of clay and place them in a circle on your doll's body.

-3. Use a small button or the end of a pen or marker to stamp into the center of your flower to add some detail.
-Most fine tip or retractable Sharpies have an interesting base that is great for stamping.
+- Use a small button or the end of a pen or marker to stamp into the center of your flower to add some detail.
+Most fine-tip or retractable Sharpies have an interesting base that is great for stamping.

-1. As I said before, I wanted all my dolls to look alike.
-To make straight pullback hair, I made two small ovals of yellow clay and gently pushed them into the top forehead area in my doll.
-Then I used my pen knife to make an indentation for the part in the hair.
+- As I said before, I wanted all my dolls to look alike.
+To make straight pullback hair, I made two small ovals of yellow clay and gently pushed them into the top forehead area of my doll.
+Then I used my penknife to make an indentation for the part in the hair.